HIV Early Detection Testing

 How Long Should I Wait Before Getting Tested?

-HIV early detection testing, or RNA testing, is conclusive as early as nine to eleven days after exposure.
+HIV early detection testing, or RNA testing, is conclusive 10 days post-contact.
 It’s recommended that you wait for this period to pass in order to avoid returning an inaccurate test result.
 If a partner tests positive for HIV, you should get tested right away.
 If you suspect that you may have contracted HIV outside of the last three months, a standard HIV test may be more appropriate than an early detection HIV test.

 What Are The Benefits of an HIV Early Detection Test?